 "You are poetry material; you are full of cloudy subtleties I am willing to spend a lifetime figuring out.
 Words burst in your essence and you carry their dust in the pores of your ethereal individuality."

-— Franz Kafka, Letters to Milena (via hellanne)
+— Franz Kafka, in a letter to Milena Jesenská (via terramantra)

 Sadness is not wrong.
 Fear is not wrong.
 Confusion is not wrong.
 Our pain is not wrong.

 Resisting our pain is what makes it all seem so wrong.
 And yet here is a deeper truth, for those who are open: